Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 It's a team effort, we have grown a lot and it has been busy but also so much fun.

-The thing I love most about the organization is the people that I get to work with, the team that we have built here and the things that I've learned from everybody who's here, which I'm sure sounds quite appropriate coming from someone in my role but it truly is!
+The thing I love most about the organisation is the people that I get to work with, the team that we have built here and the things that I've learned from everybody who's here, which I'm sure sounds quite appropriate coming from someone in my role but it truly is!

 We have people with such varied backgrounds, doing things they have not done before and building out other areas of the business.
 There's this really entrepreneurial and collaborative spirit.
 I think that's just a really exciting place to be.
 It can be super scary because we're all given so much opportunity to run with things and to own things, and we're trusted.
 So you're not relying on someone else to give you sign off and tell you that it is the right thing to do.
 We're all kind of going through that together, but I really do think it brings out the best in everybody.